Maldives Surf Coaching Trip Recap

 David (Frosties) grew up surfing with Boydie.
 He relished the opportunity to catch up with an old friend, all whilst improving his surfing and scoring perfect waves.
 Check our latest video featuring Frosties impressive progression!

 Gordon (Goggz) won our award for ‘most improved’ of the trip.
 He was also in contention for ‘best wipeout’ after taking on a shallow left and getting too closely acquainted with the reef.
 He needed a few stitches from our resident doctors so it only made sense to give him a mohawk… Which he pulled off to the extent of us forgetting what he looked like before the restyle!

 Being a goofy-foot, Goggz was surfing our dreamy right hander on his backhand.
 At first this proved tricky in the small conditions as Goggz was tending to look down on takeoff.
 This was causing him to drop straight down the wave, lose speed and be outrun by the section.
 (Where you look is where you’ll go!)
-Just a few days later, Goggz was looking down the line on takeoff, getting his arms up and projecting around sections with speed to burn.
+Just a few days later, Goggz was looking down the line, arms up, projecting around sections with speed to burn.
 The difference was night and day.